AxonIQ/reference-guide/README.md

 # About 4.0

-Axon 4.0 is a platform consisting of the popular, Apache 2 licensed, Axon Framework, and the new, built-for-purpose Axon Server.
+Axon 4.0 was released on 18 October 2018 as the successor to Axon Framework 3.x.
+The name change from "Axon Framework" to "Axon" is intentional: starting from 4.0, Axon is not just a framework, but a complete platform consisting of both Axon Framework and Axon Server.

-While they can be used independently, together they show their true power.
-Build microservices systems in Java, following DDD, event sourcing and CQRS best practices, while focusing on business logic instead of boilerplate and plumbing.

-[Register now](https://register.gotowebinar.com/register/8638441040424418050) for the Product Launch webinar
+While many types of applications can be built using Axon, it has proven to be very popular for microservices architectures.
+Many of the recent changes to Axon have been made with this use case in mind.

+Please visit [the AxonIQ website](https://axoniq.io/) to learn more about AxonIQ and the Axon community.
+There, you will find information about Axon training, support options, upcoming and past events.

-## About this guide
+### About this guide

+In the subsequent pages, you'll find an architecture overview of the Axon platform and details about the licensing.
+After that, the two main components will be described in depth.
+Finally, the guide covers migration from prior Axon Framework versions.

 [Axon Framework](1-axon-framework/introduction.md)